-The KWHS Comment & Win is an annual contest that runs from late June to the end of August that is designed to encourage high school-age students to discover KWHS stories, podcasts and videos, and at the same time develop stronger reflective and persuasive writing skills.
+The Wharton Global Youth Comment & Win is an annual contest that runs from early June to mid-August that is designed to encourage high school-age students to discover Global Youth stories, podcasts and videos, and at the same time develop stronger reflective and persuasive writing skills.
 It includes biweekly rounds of competition, with a new theme introduced each round.

 For us, that voice is everything.
 Liza Cowan, the English teacher who founded R.E.A.L.
 Discussion, a discussion-based learning system for secondary schools, recently said, “In today’s world, the stakes are high: students need to graduate confident that their voices matter and competent at engaging others with inquiry, evidence, and empathy.”

-Even though you may not have your students in the classroom for the next few months – or even if you do – you can encourage them to strengthen these skills through the KWHS Comment & Win contest.
-Have them sign up for the website today (it’s free and simple), so they’re ready to express themselves on June 24.
-Get all the details HERE.
+Even though you may not have your students in the classroom for the next few months – or even if you do – you can encourage them to strengthen these skills through the Global Youth Comment & Win contest.
+Have them sign up for the competition today (it’s free and simple), so they’re ready to express themselves on June 5.
+Get all the details HERE

 When it comes to the Comment & Win, reading is believing.
-In this article, we invite you to immerse yourself in the reflections of high school students from around the world who competed in last year’s storytelling round.
-Read student comments, get lost in their stories, and check out the Round 3 winners.
-It’s a fun and inspiring exercise.
+In this article, we invite you to immerse yourself in the reflections of high school students from around the world who competed in last year’s innovation round.
+Read student comments, get lost in their stories, and check out the links to the 3 previous rounds for tons more inspiration.
+It’s a fun and telling exercise.

 Comment & Win Classroom Guide for Educators

-Hot off the presses, our first lesson plan for high school teachers who are interested in assigning the Comment & Win to their students, either during summer break or in the classroom.
+A lesson plan for high school teachers who are interested in assigning the Comment & Win to their students, either during summer break or in the classroom.
 Explore the process and learning objectives related to getting your students involved in the contest, assign a separate commenting portfolio project, and even take classroom commenting offline.
-This comprehensive guide also includes a KWHS Comment & Win grading rubric.
+This comprehensive guide also includes a Global Youth Comment & Win grading rubric.